top of page

 About

-This environmental education (EE) project addresses the intersection of climate change, air quality, and urban greening, focusing on Camden, New Jersey, an environmental justice and overburdened community.
+This Environmental Education (EE) project addresses the intersection of climate change, air quality, and urban greening, focusing on Camden, New Jersey, an environmental justice and overburdened community.
 Camden faces severe air pollution issues from point and nonpoint sources, including industries, transportation centers, and highways with heavy truck traffic, exacerbated by climate change, increasing health risks for residents.
 This project advocates for a multifaceted solution to air pollution through urban greening initiatives (e.g., tree planting, nature-based solutions, and urban gardening), led by Rowan University in collaboration with Cooper Medical School and five community partners, empowering residents through both formal and informal education.
 The target audience includes 6-12th grade students and K-12 teachers from Title I school districts, college students, and community members.
 The significant activities (virtual or in-person) encompass all seven stages of the environmental education continuum (e.g., awareness, knowledge, critical thinking, problem-solving, decision-making, action, and stewardship).

 This project was awarded a $100,000 grant from the US Environmental Protection Agency (EPA) EE program, 2024-2026.
+Additional funding support ($18,000) was secured from the Green Jobs Academy, sponsored by TD Bank.

 Stewardship